 So, why do we need these “big relationships” in the workplaces?
-Big relationships are important not only to getting things done as a leader, but also to serve as support while you’re trying to accomplish those things.
-The key to forming these big relationships is the ability to connect with people by listening to understand them, not simply to respond (my personal goal right now!).
+Big relationships are important not only to getting things done, but also to offer you support while you’re trying to accomplish those things.
+The key to forming these big relationships is the ability to listen to others and understand them, not simply to respond (my personal goal right now!).
 Fostering this connectedness means remembering to show appreciation and gratitude regularly to those in service of the outcomes we set out to achieve.

 Although our offsite was designed for leadership training, the principles FED promotes are for everyone, regardless of your work position or stage of life.
 You can become a better co-worker, leader, spouse or parent by valuing connectedness and realizing how you can use emotional and spiritual energy to make the most of each situation and propel and develop big — or bigger — relationships.